 What Are Some Useful First Saturday Lime Alternatives?

 First Saturday Lime is essentially Barn Lime – a product that has been used for many decades to deodorize and clean farms, horse stalls, and barns.
 While the First Saturday Lime formula is a “company secret,” the company clearly states that calcium carbonate is the main ingredient.
 Barn lime is exponentially cheaper than First Saturday Lime and it’s the same active ingredient!
+You can usually get a much better deal on barn lime from a local home improvement store since bags are heavy to ship.

 The calcium carbonate product clearly works to some level – it has been used in various industries for 100 years.
 First Saturday Lime is just rebranding the same product, adding citric acid, and selling it to people outside of the farming community at a massive price increase.